KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 keywords:
   - sass
   - lists
+edits:
+  - date: 2015/05/28
+    md: After realising this article ranks up incredibly high on _Sass_ Google searches, I come back to it to clear a few things up.
+Deletions are lined-through, additions are in italic.
 ---

-> **Edit (2015/05/28):** After realising this article ranks up incredibly high on _Sass_ Google searches, I come back to it to clear a few things up.
-Deletions are lined-through, additions are in italic.

 Lists have to be the most complicated and vicious thing in the whole Sass language.
 The main problem with lists -if a problem it is- is that the syntax is way too permissive.
 You can do pretty much whatever you want.